Impact of COVID-19 pandemic on sports events around the world

 * South Africa's limited-overs tour of Sri Lanka that was scheduled to take place in June has been postponed. * Australia's proposed test tour of Bangladesh in June has been postponed.

-* The Guineas Festival at Newmarket in May and June's Epsom Derby have been postponed while June's Royal Ascot may be held without spectators.
-NETBALL
+NETBALL * Netball Superleague fixtures were postponed until at least May 31.

-* Netball Superleague fixtures were postponed until at least May 31.
-ROWING
+ROWING * The 2020 US Rowing National Championships scheduled for July and the 2020 US Rowing Masters National Championships scheduled for August have been cancelled.

-* The 2020 US Rowing National Championships scheduled for July and the 2020 US Rowing Masters National Championships scheduled for August have been cancelled.
+* British Rowing extended the suspension of all its events to July 31.
+The British Rowing Offshore Championships & Beach Sprints and British Rowing Junior Championships have been cancelled.
 RUGBY

 * Four Six Nations matches were postponed. * France's rugby federation suspended all its competitions and will not be allowed to return until September.